 Estimation of net realizable value for inventory

-Inventory is stated at the lower of cost and net realizable value (NRV).
+Inventory is carried at the lower of cost and net realizable value (NRV).
 NRV is assessed with reference to market conditions and existing prices at the reporting date.
-It is determined by the Group having taken suitable advice and in the light of recent market transactions.

 Allowance for expected credit losses